 I’m Merren Tait, award-winning author of humorous novels with a dash of romance, a liberal pinch of kick-arse women and a whole lot of quirk.

 It’s taken me a number of decades to realise my creative passion, but after studying literature, teaching literature, and sharing the love of it as a librarian, I figure it had only been a matter of time before the author within burst out.
 The Year of the Fox is what happened after a year of feverish writing in my spare time.
 It has won an international award and has been optioned for television adaptation.
-My other Good Life novels are Bluffing for Beginners and The Misdeeds of Sadie Quinn, and I am currently drafting my fourth, Odd Girl Roar.

 The chick lit genre is one I discovered relatively recently after laying aside my literary snobbery.
 (I credit my reading group and Janet Evanovich for turning me.)
 I love an entertaining chick lit book, and while I enjoy reading lighter ones, I tend to make my novels as meaningful as they are funny.